-In 2022, the key market risk drivers of the Bank's non-trading portfolios were interest rates (RMB and USD) and foreign exchange.
+In 2023, the key market risk drivers of the Bank's non-trading portfolios were interest rates (RMB and USD) and foreign exchange.

-The Net Interest Income (NII) variability of the banking book is assessed under various rate scenarios to determine the impact of interest rate movements on future earnings.
-Simulating using a 100 basis points parallel upward or downward shift in yield rate curves, NII is estimated to increase by RMB 311 million or decrease by RMB 362 million respectively.
+The Net Interest Income (NII) of the non-trading book was assessed under various rate scenarios to determine the impact of interest rate movements on future earnings.
+With simulations using a 100 basis points parallel upward or downward shift in yield rate curves on the Bank's banking book exposures, NII is estimated to increase by RMB 298 million and decrease by RMB 316 million, respectively.